 Falls Trail at Ricketts Glen State Park

 The Falls Trail at Ricketts Glen State Park boasts 22 stunning waterfalls in just one hike.
-The trail leads through the Glens Natural Area, which is recognized as a National Natural Landmark.
 Make sure to stop at the majestic Ganoga Falls, the tallest waterfall on the trail at 94 feet high.
 The Falls Trail is steep and slippery, so come prepared with sturdy shoes.
 The entire trail system is 7.2 miles.
 You can see most of the waterfalls by completing the upper portion, which is 3.2 miles long.

 Known as “The Niagara of Pennsylvania,” Bushkill Falls features eight waterfalls within a 300-acre park.
 They have four different hiking trails for all ages and abilities.
-The easiest trail is a 15-minute walk that will take you directly to the Main Falls, which tower at 100 feet tall.
-Embrace the spirit of adventure on the challenging red trail, a two-mile trek that passes all of the falls.
+The easiest trail is a 15-minute walk that will take you directly to the Main Falls, which towers at 100 feet tall.
+Embrace the spirit of adventure on the red trail, a two-mile trek that passes all of the falls.
 A trail fee is required to enter.

 Lehigh Gorge Trail at Lehigh Gorge State Park

 Buttermilk Falls and Luke’s Falls lie right along the Lehigh Gorge Trail, a 26-mile rail trail that connects White Haven and Jim Thorpe.
 For the easiest access, park at the Rockport trailhead at Lehigh Gorge State Park.
 Buttermilk Falls is located less than half a mile north of the parking area, while Luke’s Falls is about half a mile to the south.
 The smooth gravel trail makes for an easy walk or bike ride.

 Fall Brook Trail at Salt Springs State Park

 The Fall Brook Trail offers a moderate one-mile hike at Salt Springs State Park.
 Cross the bridge at the trailhead, and you’ll find yourself deep in the forests of Susquehanna County.
 Along the way, you’ll spot three gorgeous waterfalls cascading over the rocky ledges.